nextcloud/news/CONTRIBUTING.md

 If you want to help with translating the app, please do not create a pull request.
 Instead, head over to https://www.transifex.com/projects/p/owncloud/resource/news/ and join the team of your native language.

 If approved, the translation will be automatically ported to the code within 24 hours.

+## Explore feeds section
+You can help to improve our explore feeds section by [providing more feeds](https://github.com/owncloud/news/wiki/Explore-Feed-Section)

+## Fulltext configurations

+ownCloud News uses [picoFeed web scrapers](https://github.com/fguillot/picoFeed/blob/master/docs/grabber.markdown).
+Simply create a new configuration file if needed and open a pull request on their repository.
+The News app syncs regularely with the most recent changes.

 ## Development